-The University of Kentucky Achieving Success in Community-Engaged research to elimiNate Disparities (UK ASCEND) program is driven by one overarching objective-- to attain success in community-engaged health equity research among diverse early-stage investigators (ESIs) through a comprehensive research training program, Research Scholars Program (RSP), embedded within rich and collaborative Research Priority Areas (RPA); a rigorous pilot project program; and bi-directional engagement with community stakeholders.
+The University of Kentucky Achieving Success in Community-Engaged research to elimiNate Disparities (UK ASCEND) program is driven by one overarching objective-- to attain success in community-engaged health disparities research among early-stage investigators (ESIs) through a comprehensive research training program, Research Scholars Program (RSP), embedded within rich and collaborative Research Priority Areas (RPA); a rigorous pilot project program; and bi-directional engagement with community stakeholders.

-Informed by the NIMHD Minority Health and Health Disparities Research Framework and the Institutional Model for Faculty Diversity frameworks, UK ASCEND takes a comprehensive and inclusive orientation to mitigating the most pernicious diseases and health conditions by fostering authentic exchanges among community stakeholders, researchers, providers, and policymakers.
-Ultimately, these collaborations will support contextually appropriate and grounded research capable of impactful and sustained community and system-level changes to achieve health equity.
+Informed by the NIMHD Minority Health and Health Disparities Research Framework and the Institutional Model for Faculty Diversity frameworks, UK ASCEND takes a comprehensive orientation to mitigating the most pernicious diseases and health conditions by fostering authentic exchanges among community stakeholders, researchers, providers, and policymakers.
+Ultimately, these collaborations will support contextually appropriate and grounded research capable of impactful and sustained community and system-level changes to fight health disparities.
 Led by three MPIs, Advisory Boards, and core Co-Directors with complementing expertise and experience, the P50 is scaffolded by a well-resourced and committed university structure and leadership, centered within a strong community-engaged theoretical orientation, and infused with collaborative and productive partnerships.

-To achieve our objective, UK ASCEND proposes the following aims: (1) Provide bold and effective scientific leadership and governance, fiscal and regulatory management, communication and dissemination strategies, and tracking and evaluation to assess key outcomes of stellar community-engaged health equity research training and success; (2) Foster community-engaged health equity research success among diverse ESIs by immersing them into a productive research career advancement environment, including strong community engagement, the Research Scholars Program (RSP), and a pilot project program, supported by institutional strengths including six RPAs; (3) Build, sustain, and enrich community-research partnerships through bi-directional engagement and dissemination and translation of research findings.
+2. Foster community-engaged health disparities research success among ESIs by immersing them into a productive research career advancement environment, including strong community engagement, the Research Scholars Program (RSP), and a pilot project program, supported by institutional strengths including six RPAs.

 Darwin Conwell, MD, MSc, FACG